-Google Maps is a useful service, but sometime issues with it can occur.
-Speaking of issues, here are some common problems that users reported:
+Google Maps is a great web mapping service, but users reported occasional problems with the app on their PC.
+Here are some common problems that users noticed:

 - Google Maps not working with Chrome – Many users reported that Google Maps isn’t working properly in Chrome.
 This can be a problem, but most of our solutions are for Google Chrome, so you should be able to fix the problem easily.

 - Google Maps not working properly – This problem can sometimes occur due to your browser or your Google account.
 To fix the issue, sign out of your Google account and try to use Google Maps again.
 If that doesn’t work, try a different browser.